-This is a tool I’ve used here at Camille Outside The Box and in managing design projects with corporate clients for the past couple of years.
+This is a tool I’ve used in managing design projects with startup clients for the past couple of years.
 Time and time again, Asana has proven to be a reliable system of tracking tasks and work among team members, with an intuitive user experience.

 You can assign, color-code tasks, set priorities, create deadlines and timelines, build separate projects, add members, and assign tasks to your heart’s content.
 Asana also includes project templates to get you off and running with a setup that already works best for the specific work you do!

 There’s a free plan available, and yes, it does all of the above that we’ve mentioned.
 You are free to upgrade in the app, but from a budget-friendly perspective, we can say that you could sneak by with the free plan.

 Sharing a quick demo of how we’ve used the free version for past IT projects.

 This is an app that a senior marketing colleague introduced us to.
 With a simple interface and the main goal to organize all the notes we keep, we can’t live without it.